 Providing interest-free loans for postsecondary education to students on the basis of financial need has been the core function of The Scholarship Foundation of St. Louis since its creation more than 95 years ago.

 Each academic year, the Foundation provides approximately 500 students from the St. Louis metropolitan region with interest-free, fee-free loans for higher education.
 Qualifying recipients receive renewable loans of up to $11,000, depending on their specific financial needs.

 Interest-free loans are available to students attending accredited, non-profit postsecondary institutions.
 All fields of study, with the exception of the ministry, are eligible.
 Some funds within the Interest-Free Loan Program are earmarked for specific fields of study such as the Deedee Becker Loan Fund for nursing students.
 Others, called Designated Scholar Loans, are named for specific donors or honorees and include the possibility of personal contact between donors and recipients.
 In 2011, the James C. Bates & Alison Bates Charitable Lead Annuity Trust began providing substantial support to students through the Interest-Free Loan Program.
-In 2015, nearly 630 students received $4.8 million in interest-free loans for postsecondary education from The Scholarship Foundation.
+In 2016, over 500 students received $4.1 million in interest-free loans and grants for postsecondary education from The Scholarship Foundation.